Speech & Voice Care

 • Dust

-The next group of things to watch out for tend to create upset stomach, which can cause gastric reflux.
-In this situation, the acids in the stomach rise up the esophagus to irritate the tissues of the vocal folds.
+The next group of things to watch out for that can create upset stomach, which can cause gastric reflux.
+In this situation, the acids in the stomach rise up to the esophagus to irritate the tissues of the vocal folds.

 • Spicy foods